stonefish02/stonefish02.github.io/content/_index.md

-Hello there, my name is Stone Fields!
+**Hello there!** My name is Stone Fields.
 I am an undergraduate Mathematics student at Texas Tech University with a minor in Technical Communication.
 While I am passionate about mathematical research, I am equally dedicated to mindful, effective communication and the exploration of both the world and the self.

 Initially, I was a humanities-focused student throughout middle and high school.
 However, after taking Calculus III and Linear Algebra, I met my advisor Álvaro Pámpano and began researching topics in Riemannian geometry and geometric analysis.
 Studying mathematics has strengthened my logical thinking while also teaching me the value of resilience and the importance of entering a flow state.